-- 21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 Pay Days - (a) Pay periods shall be bi-weekly.
-The Employer will provide each employee with an itemized statement. - (b) Upon termination, an employee will be paid their final pay and their vacation pay on the regular pay day.
+- 21.11 The employer shall provide the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 Upon termination, an employee will be paid their final pay and their vacation pay on the regular pay day. - 21.13 Employees recalled from layoff under Article 9.11, return from a leave of absence of one (1) month or more, and employees who are transferred on a permanent basis may be provided any orientation determined necessary by the Employer.
+A request by such employee for orientation shall not be unreasonably denied.

-21.13 Locked Space